trinitystake/website/docs/sentinelguides/resources/wallets.md

 ---
 title: Wallets & Staking
-description: How to get a wallet and stake your DVPN tokens
+description: How to get a wallet and stake your DVPN coins
 sidebar_position: 5
 ---